tomwelch2/pyflink-example-application/README.md

 access flink's bin folder and start the cluster.
 You will need to edit to bash script's ```python_script``` variable to point to the location where the script resides on your local machine.

-After this configuration is complete, simple run ./main.sh and check the Flink web UI.
+After this configuration is complete, simply run ./main.sh and check the Flink web UI.
 The output should be similar to this.

 ![alt-text](https://ci.apache.org/projects/flink/flink-docs-release-1.9/page/img/quickstart-setup/jobmanager-1.png)